Yamiru/WP-GameServerlistMonR/README.md

 - **How can I make the server list display full-width (wide screen)?**
   Use a responsive theme or place the shortcode inside text that is not restricted by a container.

+- **What should I do if the server does not appear or shows the wrong status?**
+  Clear the cache in the WordPress admin panel or wait a moment for it to refresh.

 ## 📄 License

 This project is licensed under the GPL v2 License - see the [LICENSE](LICENSE) file for details.